-Since Irie had very, very limited activity in the first few weeks (and still walked extremely slowly), we walked Tiki separately.
+Since Irie had very, very limited activity in the first few weeks (and still walked extremely slowly), we walked our other dog Tiki separately.
 When Tiki came home from walks tired, it helped keep Irie calmer as well.

 Irie loved to travel…but her overnight stay at the hospital meant that she was really reluctant the next time we headed to the car.
 She still had one more post-op appointment (for x-rays) but, the day after each vet visit, we try to schedule a fun day trip.

 Since she was not able to ride for extended times in comfort, we planned mini day trips of just a couple of hours.
 We used an extended dog ramp for her to access the car safely.

 After three months, her surgeon released her with no more follow-up visits unless we had concerns.
 She expected that Irie might continue to show improvement for as much as six more months.

 We learned a lot about post-surgical recovery and, most especially, the importance of patience (which has not always been a strong suit of mine!)
 The recovery was slow but it was exciting to see the progress she made!

 The morning of Friday, August 23 began like every other day.
 We got up, and we let the dogs outside to potty in the yard.
 Irie and Tiki were walking around, tending to business, when suddenly Tiki bolted for the back fence after a squirrel.

 Irie took off after her…then we heard a yelp.